PackeTsar/freeztp/README.md

  - set dhcpd <scope-name> [parameters]                         |  Configure DHCP scope(s) to serve IP addresses to ZTP clients
 ----------------------------------------------------------------------------------------------------------------------------------------------
 ----------------------------------------------------------------------------------------------------------------------------------------------
+ - clear snmpoid <name>                                        |  Delete an SNMP OID from the configuration
  - clear template <template_name>                              |  Delete a named configuration template
  - clear keystore <id> (all|<keyword>)                         |  Delete an individual key or a whole keystore ID from the configuration
  - clear idarray <arrayname>                                   |  Delete an ID array from the configuration